uber-web/probe.gl/docs/modules/test-utils/make-spy.md

 A spy utility that wraps a function.
 The wrapper is invisible: when called the wrapper calls the original function and returns the return value.

 However it also updates certain metadata that can be inspected later, that:
-* lets you determine if the wrapped function or method was actually called during exectution of other code.
+* lets you determine if the wrapped function or method was actually called during execution of other code.
 * allows you to inspect how many times it was called.

 Spies also have facilities for mocking, allowing the test suite to override the functions return value to trigger certain conditions.